cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 ```

 The tests themselves must be located under the Dogu directory in the `integrationTests` folder.
-There is also a [library][dogu-integration-lib] which is used to support the implementation of the tests.
+There is also a [library][dogu-integration-lib] which is used to ease the implementation of the tests.

 [dogu-integration-lib]: https://github.com/cloudogu/dogu-integration-test-library